At a glance: Super Tuesday states and delegate counts

 This new contest allows Democrats living abroad, many of them who relocated permanently or work for the State Department, to have a voice in the nominating contest.

-Reporting by Ginger Gibson; Editing by Colleen Jenkins, Peter Cooney and Sonya Hepinstall
+Reporting by Ginger Gibson; Editing by Sonya Hepinstall, Richard Pullin and Kim Coghill